 The development viability of the sites in the inventory is directly linked to the availability and capacity of public facilities and services.
 The California Water Service Company provides water services to Selma.
-The Selma-Kingsburg-Fowler County Sanitation District (SKF), a Joint-Power Authority, provides sewer service and wastewater treatment to the City of Selma as well as to the cities of Fowler and Kingsburg.
-The City will provide the updated Housing Element to California Water Service Company and SKF upon adoption and will continue to coordinate with California Water Service Company and SKF to ensure priority for the provision of these services for proposed developments that include housing units affordable to lower-income households consistent with the provisions of California Government Code Section 65589.7.
-As described in SECTION 10-2: SITES INVENTORY, there is adequate water and wastewater capacity to meet the City's RHNA; however, the City will meet with California Water Service Company, SKF as well as the Cities of Fowler and Kingsburg by January 2025 and every two years thereafter to identify whether there is a need for expansion.
+The Selma-Kingsburg-Fowler County Sanitation District (SKF), a Joint-Power Authority, provides water and sewer service and wastewater treatment to the City of Selma as well as to the cities of Fowler and Kingsburg.
+The City will will continue to coordinate with SKF to provide the updated Housing Element to California Water Service Company and SKF upon adoption and will continue to coordinate with California Water Service Company and SKF to to ensure priority for the provision of these services consideration for proposed developments that include housing units affordable to lower-income households consistent with the provisions of California Government Code Section 65589.7.
+As described in SECTION 10-2: SITES INVENTORY, there is adequate water and wastewater capacity to meet the City's RHNA; however, Tthe City will continue to meet with California Water Service Company.
+SKF as well as the Cities of Fowler and Kingsburg by January 2025 and every two years thereafter to identify whether there is a need for expansion. and seek funding as necessary.
 If a need for expansion is identified, the City will seek funding as necessary and/or take other appropriate action within one year.

 Financing: General Fund, Community Development Block Grant (CDBG) Time Frame: Adopt a policy by July 2025.
 Meet with California Water Service Company, SKF, and the Cities of Fowler and Kingsburg by January 2025, then coordinate with California Water Service Company and SKF at least once every two years.
 Seek funding as necessary and/or take other appropriate action within one year if the need for expansion is identified.
-Implementation Responsibility: Community Development Department and Public Works Department Relevant Policies: Policy 1.7
+Implementation Responsibility: Community Development Department and Public Works Department